weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 * Implements service discovery by adding DNS A-records for your containers based on their names
 * Manages load balancing by randomizing the order of DNS responses.
+* For more information on WeaveDNS see [Automatic Discovery with WeaveDNS](https://github.com/weaveworks/weave/blob/master/site/weavedns.md)

 ## What You Will Use